-- Which field of engineering is for me?
+- Which field of engineering suits me best?

-To that end, use the below table of contents to jump to any field you like.
-Or, scroll down and learn about each field one by one.
+Use the table of contents to jump to any field that interests you, or scroll down to uncover each field one by one.

 #1 Aerospace Engineering

 “Boldly go where no one has gone before” – this iconic quote from the beloved Star Trek TV series perfectly captures the essence of the aerospace industry.

 Aerospace engineering is all about designing and building mind-blowing machines that can soar through Earth’s atmosphere and beyond, including planes, jets, helicopters, drones, rockets, spaceships, satellites, and missiles.
 Aerospace engineers tackle the challenge of defying gravity with their designs, exploring the great unknown.

 Thanks to their genius, we can now zip from America to Europe in less than 10 hours – a far cry from the six weeks it once took to sail across treacherous oceans!

 And let’s not forget, aerospace engineers can proudly call themselves “rocket scientists”!

 Aerospace engineering subfields: